 Incorporated in 1992, the Developmental Disabilities Nurses Association (DDNA) is a 501(c)(3) not-for-profit nursing specialty organization that is committed to advocacy, education, and support for nurses who provide services to persons with developmental disabilities (DD).
 DDNA believes that DD nurses are the experts in this specialty area of nursing.

 Our goal is to foster the growth of nursing knowledge and expertise about optimal care of persons with DD, thereby improving their care, services, and quality of life.

 DDNA serves to educate, empower, and advocate for nurses practicing in the specialty of developmental disability nursing.

-Through its efforts, DDNA offers members the opportunity to network with other IDD nurses and explore common issues, helping to identify practical solutions to some of today’s most challenging concerns.
+Through its efforts, DDNA offers members the opportunity to network with other DD nurses and explore common issues, helping to identify practical solutions to some of today’s most challenging concerns.

-DDNA works tirelessly to advocate for IDD nursing at every opportunity, collaborating with other professional organizations relating to the field of IDD and representing its members among the greater nursing and healthcare communities.
+DDNA works tirelessly to advocate for DD nursing at every opportunity, collaborating with other professional organizations relating to the field of DD and representing its members among the greater nursing and healthcare communities.